 Real Estate Business Plan Goals

-The first thing I like to do when I start my real estate business plan is come up with a list of the goals for my business.
+The first thing you should do for your real estate business plan is make a list of goals.

-Keeping a transaction backlog of all the deals you make is key to staying organized and will give you a quick temperature read of where you are at with your production goals.
-Additionally, when it comes to business planning, knowing what you’ve already done is the first step to forecasting what’s possible in the future.
+Maintaining a transaction backlog of the deals you close is key to achieving your goals.
+Additionally, knowing what you’ve already done is crucial for forecasting what’s possible in the future.

-The column labeled COGS stands for “Cost of Goods Sold”.
-I use this column to document referrals I pay out to another agent, or if I have to give back some of my commission to the deal for some reason.
+The COGS column stands for “Cost of Goods Sold.”
+Use it to document referrals you give to another agent or if you have to give back some of your commission on a deal.

-If you enter your name in cell “T3”, anytime you type the agent name as your own in column D, the spreadsheet will automatically assign the commission to either your personal or team income.
+If you enter your name in cell “T3”, then anytime you type the agent name as your own in column D, the spreadsheet will automatically assign the commission to either your personal or real estate team income.

-You can then create a new tab and transform all the data from your transaction backlog into a table that summarizes some key data points.
+In a new tab, transform all the data from your transaction backlog into a table.
 This involves an advanced spreadsheet skill called Pivot Tables.

-You’ll notice in my table, I separate income out by “Team Income” and “Personal Income”.
+You’ll notice in my table I separate “Team Income” and “Personal Income.”

 Below you can see the same Pivot Table broken down into months and quarters.
-Breaking your data down into these smaller increments can help you figure out which months and quarters are most important for your business so you can focus on those.
+Breaking your data down into smaller increments can help you focus on the months and quarters that are most important for your business.

-In the “GCI – Source” tab you’ll see your commissions organized by their source.
-This allows you to analyze the effectiveness of your efforts and track your return on investment with different sources, such as Facebook Ads and referrals.
+This tab allows you to analyze the effectiveness of your efforts and track your return on investment with different sources, such as Facebook Ads and referrals.

 In this tab, you’ll find your transaction volume sorted by the lender that closed the transaction.

 Having this data is important to track which lenders you are doing business with the most.
-This could be helpful in setting up co-marketing agreements.
+This could help set up co-marketing agreements.

-You’ll most likely want to filter out the listings since as the listing agent you are not typically referring business to the lender.
-To do this, click on the Pivot Table and go to the right hand side of the spreadsheet to filter by buyers and listings.
+You’ll most likely want to filter out the listings since you are not typically referring business to the lender as the listing agent.
+To do this, click on the Pivot Table and go to the right-hand side of the spreadsheet to filter by buyers and listings.

 Profit and Loss Planner

-Just like tracking your real estate transactions is important, so is tracking your business expenses.
-Keeping track of your business expenses is not just important for tax purposes, but also for business planning.
+Keeping track of your business expenses is not just important for tax deductions, but also for business planning.